JamesLavin/recursive_selective_match/README.md

 elements and data structure subtrees you wish to exclude from your matching (like primary & foreign key IDs, timestamps, and 3rd-party IDs).

+RecursiveSelectiveMatch currently works (at least sort of) with Elixir maps, lists, and tuples.

-After adding RecursiveSelectiveMatch to your project as a dependency, you can pass an expected and an actual data structure to `RecursiveSelectiveMatch.match?()` as follows.
+After adding RecursiveSelectiveMatch to your project as a dependency, you can pass an expected and an actual data structure to `RecursiveSelectiveMatch.matches?()` as follows.
-If every element in `expected` also exists in `actual`, `match?()` should return `true`.
+If every element in `expected` also exists in `actual`, `matches?()` should return `true`.
-If any element of `expected` is not in `actual`, `match?()` should return `false`.
+If any element of `expected` is not in `actual`, `matches?()` should return `false`.

-By default, when `match?()` returns `false`, it should also display a message indicating what data structure or element failed to match.
+By default, when `matches?()` returns `false`, it should also display a message indicating what data structure or element failed to match.
 It will not display all missing data structures or elements but only the first it finds.

+`RecursiveSelectiveMatch.matches?()` take an optional third argument, which is a map of
+options:

-`RecursiveSelectiveMatch.match?()` take an optional third argument, which is a map of options.
-You can disable the default behavior of displaying the reason for the match failure by passing an options map (as a third argument) containing `%{suppress_warnings: true}`.
+* You can disable the default behavior of displaying the reason for the match failure by passing an options map (as a third argument) containing `%{suppress_warnings: true}`.

+* You can override the default behavior of requiring that map keys be the same type and instead ignore differences between string and atom keys in maps by passing an options map (as a third argument) containing `%{standardize_keys: true}`.

 This library is a clean reimplementation of SelectiveRecursiveMatch, a library I wrote at Teladoc to solve the same problem.
 I am reimplementing it because I can